What is the Professional Development Academy?

 Staff members from your particular department or area are identified and recommended by you and your nominee to participate as a mentor for your nominee.
 You and your nominee identify potential mentors to assist the nominee throughout the program.

 How long will it take to complete the program?
 How much time will participants be away from their current jobs?

-The program will take 9 months to complete.
-This will include a minimum of one to two days per month of classroom training in which participants will need to be released from their regular work schedule.
-Additional training time will be scheduled during regular work hours for coaching and mentoring sessions, intersession assignments a department project and attendance of L&OD courses, as per individual development plans.
+The program will take 6 months to complete.
+This will include up to two days per month in which participants will need to be released from their regular work schedule.
+Additional training time will be scheduled during regular work hours for coaching and mentoring sessions, intersession assignments, a department project and attendance of L&OD courses, as per individual development plans.

 Will participants be paid for hours spent in training?

 Participation in the program will be considered as part of normal work hours for the staff member.

 What are the selection criteria for program participants?